tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_parameters.md

 Other important details about parameters are the maximum of minimum values allowed for the parameter, and whether the parameter is optional or required.

+{: .tip}
-{% include tip.html content="When you test an API, try running an endpoint without the required parameters, or with the wrong parameters.
+When you test an API, try running an endpoint without the required parameters, or with the wrong parameters.
 See what kind of error response comes back.
-Include that response in your response codes section." %}
+Include that response in your response codes section.

 ## Color coding parameter values